 I want to thank Mr. Speaker and the Members of this Assembly for assuming duties and responsibilities on behalf of the people of Saskatchewan.
 I trust that Divine Providence will guide your deliberations and decisions in the best interests of all our citizens.

 God bless Saskatchewan.
 God bless Canada.
 God Save the Queen.

-Her Honour retired from the Chamber at 15:26.
+Her Honour the Lieutenant Governor then retired from the Chamber.